huggingface/blog/lematerial.md

         </table>

-        From an untrained eyes these visually appear like very different materials.
+        To an untrained eye these visually appear like very different materials.
 However when we replicate the lattice we quickly identify that they are quite similar:
             <table border="0" class="ck-table-resized">
             <colgroup>
                 <col style="width:50%;">